Fiat 500 hatchback - Interior & comfort

 Funky colours and a new infotainment system mean the Fiat 500 has a stylish and modern-looking interior

 Unlike some models, the Fiat 500 looks as funky on the inside as it does on the outside.
 Its designers have provided just enough nods to the original 500 of the fifties, but packed it full of modern kit.

 The seats are soft, and in most models you get two-tone upholstery.
 This features fabric on the seat bases and lower half of the seat backs, while the upper part is finished in soft leather-effect materials.
-The 500 Mild Hybrid Launch Edition gets seats made from weaving a material derived from recycled plastic.
-If you want a greater sensation of space, then the Lounge model comes with a panoramic glass roof, which lets plenty of light into the cabin.
+If you want a greater sensation of space, pick a model with a panoramic glass roof, which lets plenty of light into the cabin.

 Fiat 500 dashboard